rgrannell1/kea/README.md

 * developing a stable function decorator that behaves like haskell's autocurrying.
 * developing tools for testing and profiling arrow code, such as ```forall()``` and ```time_profile()```
-* improving efficiency, consistency, and composability of functions.
+* improving efficiency and composability of functions.
+* consistency and idiomaticy police.
 * improving exception handing within arrow.
 * tests, benchmarks and documentation (obviously!)
+* suggestions for functions to implement.
+* bug reports.

 ## 5 Authors